October 2 – 6, 2018

 In order to gain the full value of the class, students should have confident cheese-making experience and should come with a general understanding of the biology and chemistry associated with milk, proteins, carbohydrates, enzymes and microbes along with basic algebra.
 Eric will commonly use metric units and degrees Celsius; please be comfortable with these units of measure before class begins.

-Tuition & Fees: Early Bird Pricing for this course is: $2500 / Pricing after September 2nd: $2525.
+Tuition & Fees: Price: $2525.
 This covers tuition, a printed text, electronic access to course materials, and ground transportation between all course locations.
 Also provided are three meals per day prepared by the Sterling Kitchen.
 Not included are airport transfers or accommodations.

 Housing Availability & Fees: On-campus housing is not available for this course.
 We recommend the Highland Lodge in Greensboro, VT which offers breakfast and a daily shuttle to and from.
 For other recommendations please see our accommodations page.